rails/tailwindcss-rails/README.md

 You can do both things yourself, if you've changed the default setup.

+## Purging in production

+The Tailwind CSS framework starts out as a massive file, which gives you all the combinations of utility classes for development, but you wouldn't want to ship all those unused classes in production.
+So this gem includes a Sprockets compressor that purges the tailwind file from all those unused classes.

+This happens automatically on `assets:precompile`, which should always be part of a deployment path, but is not currently compatible with the default sprockets cache.
+So you must run the `assets:clobber` task prior to `assets:precompile` when deploying to production, or new new usage of additional utility classes from your view and helper files will not be updated.

+## Configuration

 If you need to customize what files are searched for class names, you need to replace the compressor line with something like:

 ```ruby